 No, I do that in the studio.
 For the first few years The Creative Partnership were one of the sponsors for the festival.

 Were there any film poster artists that you really admired in the era of illustrated posters?

-Yeah, Tom Chantrell, Drew [Struzan] and also Frank Frazetta was quite a big influence I have to say, but, of course, I’ve since seen that he was influenced by a lot of people before him as well.
-I was also into stuff beyond that, for example artists like Tolouse Lautrec and Jules Chéret.
+Yeah, Tom Chantrell, Drew Struzan and also Frank Frazetta were all influences I have to say, but, of course, I’ve since seen that they were influenced by a lot of people before them as well.
+I was also into stuff beyond that, for example artists like Henri de Toulouse-Lautrec and Jules Chéret.
 All very graphic in their feel, colours and compositions.